LAGonauta/MetaAudio/README.md

 # Maybe in the future
 - Integrate SteamAudio for reflections/reverb in addition to OpenAL's native effects

+# Build Requirements

+1. Visual Studio 2017 or 2019, with vc141 or vc142 toolset.

+2. CMake

+3. git client

 # Compiling

+1. Run build-initdeps.bat, wait until all required submodules / dependencies are pulled. (this may takes couple of minutes, depending on your network connection and download speed)

+2. (optional) Run `install-to-GameName.bat` to tell MSVC where the GameInstallDir is and where to install MetaAudio.

+* You should have .NET Framework 4.5 installed in your system otherwise the SteamAppsLocation will probably not work.

+3. Run build-MetaAudio.bat, wail until all binary files generated.

-Just load the MetaHook solution, set your post-build event to your desired folder and compile normally with Visual Studio.
+(legacy) ~~Just load the MetaHook solution, set your post-build event to your desired folder and compile normally with Visual Studio.
 Tested with MSVC 2019.
-Remember to install C++ CRT.
+Remember to install C++ CRT.~~

 The include Alure2 has a slight different API than upstream, therefore must be compiled together.